-My early career was dominated by print work, which for the most part, paid the bills at HyperDrive while we worked to establish ourselves as digital marketing specialists and wait while technology finally caught up to our progressive ideas.
-I’ve always had a slight preference for print, as I always had full control and the final piece doesn’t ever change due to screen resolution or internet browser.
+My career started out primarily in print.
+I’ve always had a slight preference for it, as I have full control over the final art, and the final piece doesn’t change due to screen resolution or internet browser.
 Below are just a few examples; my portfolio overflows with brochures, stationary, newsletters, booklets, posters and much more, but this I what I’ve chosen to put online.

 First is one of my all-time favorite projects, the poster and brochure for the Krohn Conservatory’s 75th Anniversary.
 I got to colorize an amazing photo of the Krohn from it’s early years for the poster, pairing it with other photos and significant items from their history.
 For the brochure, I wanted to go full-on 1930’s brochure design, illustrating the Krohn in period European travel-poster style for the cover and mimicking print production.
 Both also feature my 75th anniversary logo, which I was honored to have the opportunity to design.